LevelUpMarketers/trying-to-adult-rva-2025/docs/EventsListPage.md

 3. **Right column** – an advertising slot that displays one random ad image from the Ads admin page.

 Profile thumbnails within the “Join Your Friends” section open a larger version in a simple popup when clicked.
+Duplicate attendees are filtered out so each member only appears once.
+The first twelve profiles are shown initially with a **View All Attendees** button to reveal the rest.
 The popup is disabled on very small screens.

 On small screens the columns stack vertically for a mobile‑friendly layout.